Master's in Regulatory Compliance

 Karriem S. Watson, MS, MPH

-Instructor in the MS in Regulatory Compliance Program and co-founder and co-president of AcaMED Clinical Research Associates.
+MS in Regulatory Compliance instructor and co-founder and co-president of AcaMED Clinical Research Associates.
 Watson is also a research manager in the neurosurgery department of a major teaching hospital.
 He also researches community engagement in clinical trials and protocol design, execution and recruitment.

 The Master of Science in Regulatory Compliance requires completion of 11 courses—four core courses, four track (elective) courses, one cross-elective track course, a leadership course and a capstone (498) or thesis (590) project.
 View curriculum details for this program.
 Current students should refer to curriculum requirements in place at time of entry into the program.

 - CLIN_RES 400-0 Clinical Research Essentials